 Male Attractant Technique.
-The use of male attractant technique (MAT) (formerly male annihilation technique) in California can be traced back to the 1960's.
-The current application method for CREFFs was first used in the 1980's and has been successfully employed over the years to eradicate introduced populations of CREFFs.
-MAT makes use of small amounts of the attractant cuelure mixed with the pesticide naled (Dibrom® Concentrate), which are absorbed by cotton wicks placed in Jackson traps.
-Sexually maturing males are strongly attracted to cuelure, which may be involved in enhancing mating success.
-The male flies responding to the cuelure die from the pesticide when they feed at the traps.
+The use of male attractant technique (MAT) in California can be traced back to the 1960s.
+The primary application method used in California for CREFFs, until now, was first used in the 1980s and has been successfully employed over the years to eradicate introduced populations of CREFFs.
+This method of MAT makes use of small amounts of the attractant cuelure mixed with the pesticide naled (Dibrom® Concentrate).
+This mixture is absorbed by cotton wicks placed in Jackson traps.
+A variation of this technique, differing only in the mechanism of lure and toxicant delivery, is as follows and will be used, either exclusively or in part, in CREFF eradication projects in California.
+Cuelure-containing polymer "plugs" are suspended in the Jackson trap.
+A strip with DDVP (2,2-dichlorovinyl dimethyl phosphate) (7-10 weight %) is placed in the trap.
+In both methods, sexually maturing males are strongly attracted to cuelure, which may be involved in enhancing mating success.
+The male flies responding to the cuelure die from the pesticide when they enter and/or feed at the traps.
 In each square mile within the eradication boundary, a targeted density of 1000 evenly spaced traps are hung in trees.
 The size of the eradication area is defined as that area within 1.5 miles of each detection site, and adjusted to create a nine-square-mile block marked by existing features, such as roads.
 Traps are replaced every four weeks for two life cycles (typically four to six months).
 Life cycle durations are dependent on temperature.